truenas/middleware/docs/userguide/index.rst

 |Figure81c_png|

-Select the disks in the encrypted pool, browse to the location of the saved encryption key, input the passphrase associated with the key, then click OK to decrypt the disks.
+Select the disks in the encrypted pool, browse to the location of the saved encryption key, input the passphrase associated with the key, then click "OK" to decrypt the disks.

 .. note:: the encryption key is required to decrypt the pool.
 If the pool can not be decrypted, it can not be re-imported after a failed upgrade or lost configuration.
 This means that it is **very important** to save a copy of the key and to remember the passphrase that was configured for the key.
 The
    View Volumes screen is used to manage the keys for encrypted volumes.

 Once the pool is decrypted, it should appear in the drop-down menu of Figure 8.1b.
-Click the OK button to finish the volume import.
+Click the "OK" button to finish the volume import.

 Import Volume
 ~~~~~~~~~~~~~